crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/widgets/DvCodedTextAsListWidget.rst

 .. java:type:: public class DvCodedTextAsListWidget extends DatatypeWidget<DvCodedText>

-   The Class DvCodedTextAsListWidget.
+   This class represents a visual widget mapped on a \ :java:ref:`DvCodedText`\  datatype.
+It renders all the options of the \ :java:ref:`DvCodedText`\  datatype in a ListView.

 Constructors
 ------------
 DvCodedTextAsListWidget
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public DvCodedTextAsListWidget(WidgetProvider provider, String name, String path, JSONObject attributes, JSONObject ontology, int parentIndex)
+.. java:constructor:: public DvCodedTextAsListWidget(WidgetProvider provider, String name, String path, JSONObject attributes, int parentIndex)
    :outertype: DvCodedTextAsListWidget

-   Instantiates a new dv coded text as list widget.
+   Instantiates a new \ :java:ref:`DvCodedTextAsListWidget`\

-   :param context: the context
+   :param provider: the widget provider
-   :param name: the name
+   :param name: the name of this widget
-   :param path: the path
+   :param path: the path of the \ :java:ref:`DvCodedText`\  mapped on this widget
-   :param attributes: the attributes
+   :param attributes: the attributes of the \ :java:ref:`DvCodedText`\  mapped on this widget
-   :param ontology: the ontology
    :param parentIndex: the parent index

 Methods